Celebrating Passover

 Passover Shopping

 The Rabbinical Assembly's Passover Guide - updated annually - may help you economize or broaden your family's menu for Passover.
-In particular, please note the movement's rescinding of restrictions on kitniyot, which permits the preparation and eating of rice, beans, soy, and other legumes.
+In particular, please note the movement's rescinding of restrictions on kitniyot, which permits the preparation and eating of rice, beans, soy, and other legumes, and the attendant permission to use products on the holiday that are certified kosher, labeled gluten-free and contain no oats.
+KI will maintain the Ashkenazi strictures in the synagogue building, but congregants are welcome to adopt the leniency.

 Search for Hametz